Oncogenetics department

 The department contributes towards research protocols in oncogenetics, both at national and international level.
 The main themes include:

-• risk assessment and study of modifying genes
+• Risk assessment and study of modifier genes.

 Partnerships

-• At local level: the centre’s molecular genetics laboratory, the anatomopathology department, the tumour bank and the GENECAN platform
+• At local level: the centre’s molecular genetics laboratory, pathology department, tumour bank and the GENECAN platform.

-• At national level: Unicancer Genetics and Cancer Group and learned societies
+• At national level: Unicancer’s Genetics and Cancer group and learned societies.

 Dispensed training

-• Initial training: participation in specialised student teaching
+• Initial training: Participation in specialised higher education teaching.

-• Continuing education: for general and specialised practitioners in particular
+• Continuing education: for specialised and general practitioners.

 Further information